-A rock that was used as a doorstop for the past 30 years turns out to be a meteorite valued at 100k
+A rock that was used as a doorstop for the past 30 years turns out to be a meteorite valued at $100K

 "I could tell right away that this was something special," Sibescu said.

 After testing, she determined it was a meteorite, made of of 88.5% iron and 11.5% nickel.
-This isn't just any just any space rock, though.
-Weighing in at 22 pounds, it's the sixth-largest recorded find in Michigan -- and potentially worth $100,000, according to CMU.
+This isn't just any space rock, though.
+Weighing 22 pounds, it's the sixth-largest recorded find in Michigan -- and potentially worth $100,000, according to CMU.

 "It's the most valuable specimen I have ever held in my life, monetarily and scientifically," Sibescu said.